mrkcsc/android-mg-bootstrap/README.md

 ### Usage

-Libraries used and included projects are documented in the wiki
+Libraries used and included projects are documented in the [Wiki](Wiki)

 ### License